 Policy analysts are usually required to have a master's degree in a relevant field.
 Since they may work in a number of different fields there is no one clear degree field that all policy analysts should pursue.
 Some employers may prefer applicants who have a degree in economics while other employers may seek applicants who have studied public health.
 Aspiring policy analysts may want to consider which policy areas they are most interested in working in, such as healthcare, education and environmental law, and pursue studies in those fields.

 Policy analysts must be able to gather large amounts of relevant data so they must have good research skills.
 They need strong analytical skills to effectively review this data and form conclusions.
 It's common for policy analysts to conduct research online and use analytical software so computer skills are also important in this career field.
 They may work with budgets and numeric data so mathematical skills are an asset.
 Problem-solving skills are important because their work involves developing recommendations and policy analysts also need communication skills to present their findings effectively.

 Career Outlook and Salary

-PayScale indicates that as of 2017, policy analysts earned a median annual income of $55,533.
+PayScale indicates that as of 2020, policy analysts earned a median annual income of $59,348.
 Policy analysts are not listed separately by the U.S. Bureau of Labor Statistics (BLS).
 They are grouped with political scientists.
-According to the BLS, from 2016 to 2026, political scientists will experience a job growth rate of 2%.
-This is noticeably lower than the national average job growth rate for all occupations during the same time period, which is projected to be 7%.
+According to the BLS, from 2018 to 2028, political scientists will experience a job growth rate of 5%.
+This is noticeably as fast as the national average job growth rate for all occupations during the same time period, which is projected to be 5%.